-If you received a DePuy knee replacement implant after January 2013, and have since experienced complications that include swelling, joint pain or any of the negative side effects listed above, you are encouraged to contact the defective medical device attorneys at Searcy Denney for a no-cost, no-obligation consultation today.
+If you received a DePuy knee replacement implant after January 2013, and have since experienced complications that include swelling, joint pain or any of the negative side effects listed above, you are encouraged to contact a defective medical device attorney to learn about your rights.

 Remember, you are not alone.
 There are other patients just like you who are suffering by DePuy’s faulty product.
-More importantly, you don’t have to fight alone – our attorneys will fight for you!
 DePuy needs to be held accountable for their actions.
 You should not have to suffer for trusting in the company and its product.